CleverCloud/doc.clever-cloud.com/runtimes/java/java-maven.md

 Clever Cloud offers you to run your Java Maven projects.
 You can deploy this kind of project without changing your code, but running it on Clever Cloud needs some configuration files, to add parameters like your targeted container for instance.

+Note : like other runtimes, Java application need listen on `0.0.0.0:8080`

 ## Overview
 Maven is essentially a project management and comprehension tool and as such provides a way to help with managing: